Tag: Somalia

 Kingfish (Taraaqad) Thazard (Nguurhu)

 When a society has many names for something, it shows the value they attach to it.
 The Bravanese have more than 200 names for fish, and this attests to its importance in their daily lives.
 Fish plays a central role in the Bravanese diet.
-It is served for breakfast, lunch, and supper.
-However, it is…
+It [Click for Full Recipe]

 Handmade Pasta (Kalaamuddo) Pâtes Fraîches Maison (Galaamuddo)